Photonic Neural Networks: A Compact Review

 \subsection{Roadmap on material-function mapping}

 some parts of this topic explained the differences between photonic and memristor. (pros and cons).
-At it, we can see the perception model, which is the first neural network. inputs and outputs and also summation and finally activation function are shown in figure 5 part \textbf{b}.\\ Strength and pain points for photonic information processing:\\ First, we are going to say some benefits: 1- Real-time.
+At it, we can see the perception model, which is the first neural network.\\ Strength and pain points for photonic information processing:\\ First, we are going to say some benefits: 1- Real-time.
 2- Parallelism, etc. \\ And now we will say the disadvantages: 1- Efficient memory.
 2- Functionality.